MillenniumMachines/MillenniumOS/README.md

 ```

 ## Bugs, Issues, Support
-If you find any bugs or issues, please report them on this repository.
+If you find any bugs or issues, please create an issue on this repository.
 Best-effort support is available via our [Discord](https://discord.gg/ya4UUj7ax2).

 ---